vinh123456789/EzHomeLab/docs/adguard-home.md

 ## Force all DNS traffic goes through AdGuard Home

-As some devices will bypass our DNS servers, create the following rules in the OpenWRT firewall via `Network > Firewall`:
+As some devices will bypass our DNS servers, create the following rules in the OpenWrt firewall via `Network > Firewall`:

 - In `Port Forwards`:
 ![Port Forwards rule](./assets/adguard-home/3.png)